-The Grandmothers Campaign has been marked and transformed by a number of key moments.
+The Grandmothers to Grandmothers Campaign has been marked and transformed by a number of key moments.
 Here are some of those key moments led by the Stephen Lewis Foundation.

 2006: Campaign Launch

 On the eve of International Women’s Day, the Stephen Lewis Foundation launched the Grandmothers to Grandmothers Campaign at a press conference in Toronto on March 7.
 Speakers included Stephen Lewis, Adrienne Clarkson, Shirley Douglas, South African nurse, Rose and grandmother, Lucia.
 At the time of the press conference, there were six groups of Canadian grandmothers active in Canada.

 2006: Grandmothers Gathering